haxtheweb/edtechjoker/draft-outline.md

 - Submit repos of all teammates to slack
 - Write a blog post about considerations when building a web component (metacognition of the exercise we engaged in)

-# Week 5: Critique and feedback of Button
+# Week 5: Project 1: Critique and feedback of Button
 ## Tues: Critique / code discussion
 - Code critique / open code review
 - Team member has to explain the code on screen